petrbroz/vscode-forge-tools/README.md

 This extension contributes the following settings:

-- `autodesk.forge.environments`: Array of objects representing different Forge environments; objects contain the following properties:
+- `autodesk.forge.environments`: array of objects representing different Forge environments; objects contain the following properties:
   - `title` - unique name of the environment (will be shown in status bar and when switching to other environments)
   - `clientId` - Forge client ID
   - `clientSecret` - Forge client secret
   - `region` - data region for storing Forge content (can be `US` or `EMEA`; `US` by default)
+- `autodesk.forge.viewer.extensions`: array of viewer [extensions](https://forge.autodesk.com/en/docs/viewer/v6/reference/Extensions)
+(for example, `Autodesk.VisualClusters` or `Autodesk.DocumentBrowser`) to be used when previewing derivatives

 Here's an example of an environment list: